An effective Bombieri-Vinogradov error term for sifting problems: Results on primes in arithmetic progressions

 We deal with the second term in \eqref{psikdeq} first.
 Here, one has (cf.\ \eqref{psiprimbound})

 Hence, by Lemma \ref{muphilem},

 Thus, to obtain \eqref{psimidkeq} the only thing left to show is that

 However, this can be proven in an identical fashion to Proposition \ref{smallpsiprop}, using Lemma \ref{PNTAPlem3} as opposed to Lemma \ref{PNTAPlem}.
-Here we also do not need the restriction $k_1\leq\log\mcX$ since $\chi_2\neq\chi_{0,d}$ and $k\mid k_1$, so that the exceptional character never appears in the inner sum of \eqref{psichareq}.
+Here we also do not need the restriction $k_1\leq\log\mcX$ since the conditions $\chi_2\neq\chi_{0,d}$, $k\mid k_1$ and the $\sharp$ restriction on the moduli $d$ ensure that the exceptional character never appears in the inner sum of \eqref{psichareq}.

-Now, to convert this to a result in terms of the prime counting function $\pi$ and arbitrary $\gamma\geq 0$, one applies partial summation as in the proof of Proposition \ref{mainpiprop}, followed by the Cauchy--Schwarz inequality as in the proof of Proposition \ref{mainPNTAPprop}, giving \eqref{pimidkeq}. \end{proof}
+To convert this to a result in terms of the prime counting function $\pi$ and arbitrary ${\gamma\geq 0}$, one uses partial summation as in the proof of Proposition \ref{mainpiprop}, followed by the Cauchy--Schwarz inequality as in the proof of Proposition \ref{mainPNTAPprop}, giving \eqref{pimidkeq}. \end{proof}